aarontgrogg/NoLoJS/_components/accordion/adjust-marker/index.md

 ---

 # Accordion - Adjust Marker
-- Adjust the `::marker` appearance via CSS.
-- JS: No
+With just a little CSS, you can alter the appearance of the `::marker`.